ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 ### Conclusion

 With the generic `ErrorDriver` and `ErrorSteps` classes we can quickly create scenarios that both support the happy flow and failures.
-This solution also protects against unexpected errors that have occurred but are not checked.
+This solution also protects against unexpected errors that have occurred but are not explicitly checked in a scenario.
 A case that is often forgotten when using this solution.

 A full code example can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow) which also contains extra examples and code for dealing with asynchronous methods.